AlexRoar/DAIM/README.md

 ## Beta: what's ready?

-You can use it for keeping your Database connection
+You can use it for keeping your Database connections organized and single.
 ```php
 use DAIM\Core\Connection;
 use DAIM\Core\Credentials;